Marine biodiversity loss, fishing, and climate change

 Poster session

-There will be a poster session on Monday 08 December.
+There will be a poster session from 5pm on Monday 8 December.
 If you would like to present a poster, please submit your proposed title, abstract (up to 200 words), author list, and the name of the proposed presenter and institution to the Scientific Programmes team.
 Acceptances may be made on a rolling basis so we recommend submitting as soon as possible in case the session becomes full.
 Submissions made within one month of the meeting may not be included in the programme booklet.

 Attending the event